What is compost?

 And here are a few cons when it comes to compost:

 - Although it’s not too difficult, there is still some effort and time involved in composting.
 You will need to heat and turn the compost pile or buy a machine that does this for you.
-It also takes a while to allow organic waste to decompose.
+This offer also takes a while to allow organic waste to decompose.

 - If you you don’t have a machine that heats and turns compost for you, it can be physically difficult to process the compost pile.
 Some individuals may not have the physical stamina to do this.